yinkaipeng/spark/docs/timeline.md

 - The Spark History Server cannot authenticate with the timeline service: check the logs to see if this is the case.

+- A misconfiguration between the history

+### An application is not appearing in the history

+- The application has not been configured to use the timeline service for its history, so its history is not being found.

+- The application is configured to use the timeline service, but the URL to publish events to (ATS v1 protocol) is wrong or not accessible.
+This should be noted in the application's logs.

+- The application is publishing using the ATS v1.5 protocol —via HDFS— and the YARN timeline service is either not configured to use this protocol, looking at different directories, or simply not polling frequently enough.

 ### List of applications is not updating